milankragujevic/primewire-api/README.md

 Enable the service with `systemctl enable primewire.service` and start it with `systemctl start primewire.service`.
 You can view the logs with `journalctl -u primewire`.

-If you get permission errors, please run `chmod +x /the/location/to/dist/app.js`.
+If you get permission errors, please run `chmod +x /the/location/to/app.js`.

-Note: Before adding the service, please run `npm run build` to generate the `app.js` file for the service to run.